h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 > Give high level summary of ALPN, clear up client / server roles, and remove "radius/1.0" as it is unnecessary.
 >
 > Add text on RFC6421.

+draft-dekok-radext-radiusv11-05

+> Clarify naming.  "radius/1.1" is the ALPN name.
+"RADIUS/1.1" is the transport profile.
+>
+> Clarify that future specifications do not need to make provisions for dealing with this transport profile.

 --- back